rm511130/PCF4CAS/README.md

 ![](./images/aws_setup_4_k8s_dashboard.png)

-- To make it simpler, we created an easier FQDN for the AWS ELB: [`https://dash.ourpcf.com:31577`](https://dash.ourpcf.com:31039) for you to try out.
-When challenged you will need to provide the `pks_admin` id-token resulting from the execution of:
+- To make it simpler, we created an easier FQDN for the AWS ELB: [`https://dash.ourpcf.com:31039`](https://dash.ourpcf.com:31039) for you to try out.
+(Note: if you were paying attention, you probably noticed that we changed frorm port 31577 to port 31039.
+This happened during the prep-work for this workshop.
+The previous K8s cluster had to be replaced and then new one chose port 31039 for its dashboard).
+- When challenged for a token (see below) you will need to provide the `pks_admin` id-token resulting from the execution of:

 ![](./images/lab.png)